11 Using RDF Graph Server and Query UI

 The following example creates the following two user groups:

-• RDFreadUser: for guest users with just read access to application.
+RDFreadUser: for guest users with just read access to application.

-• RDFreadwriteUser: for users with read and write access to RDF objects.
+RDFreadwriteUser: for users with read and write access to RDF objects.

 Figure 11-6 Created User Groups in WebLogic Server

-Created User Groups in WebLogic Server
+Parent topic: Managing Groups and Users in WebLogic Server

 11.3.2.1.2 Creating RDF and Guest Users in WebLogic Server